-The Football Union of Russia (RFS) is one of the associations that emerged as a separate entity following the dissolution of the USSR.
+The Russian Football Union (RFS) is one of the associations that emerged as a separate entity following the dissolution of the USSR.
 Both before and after these political changes, however, Russian footballers and administrators have left their mark on the game.

 The All-Russia Football Union (VFS) was founded on 6 January 1912 in St Petersburg by representatives of the football leagues.
-The VFS promptly joined FIFA on 17 July, prefacing Russia's participation in that year's Olympic soccer tournament.
+The VFS promptly joined FIFA on 30 June, prefacing Russia's participation in that year's Olympic soccer tournament.
 The VFS existed for five years, presiding over two Russian championships contested by teams of top players from the major cities.
-The St Petersburg side won the 1912 title with Odessa the next victors.
+The St Petersburg side won the 1912 title, with Odessa the next victors.
 The 1914 season was cut short by the outbreak of World War One.

 Following the 1917 revolution, competitive football did not resume until 1922 when a team representing Moscow proceeded to win the inaugural USSR championship of 1923.
 However, because the old sides of the pre-war era had disappeared, it took until the 1930s for club football to be revived properly.
 Even the national team's debut, against Turkish opponents, had to wait until August 1931.
 Finally though, in 1936, a first USSR club championship was organised under the auspices of the governing body for all sport, the All-Union Supreme Council for Physical Culture.

 USSR sides had left an earlier impression on the world and European stages.
-The Soviet Union, which participated at seven FIFA World Cups, peaking with fourth place at the 1966 tournament in England, were the first European champions, lifting the Henri Delaunay trophy in 1960 after beating Yugoslavia 2-1 in the Paris final.
+The Soviet Union, which participated at seven FIFA World Cups, peaking with fourth place at the 1966 tournament in England, were the first European champions, lifting the Henri Delaunay Cup in 1960 after beating Yugoslavia 2-1 in the Paris final.
 Olympic gold medals from 1956 and 1988 sandwiched that triumph.
 The senior team were also runners-up at EURO '88 and there were numerous victories at youth level, including UEFA European Under-21 Championship titles in 1980 and 1990, and the U23 crown in 1976.

 On the club front, Russian sides have twice captured the UEFA Cup.
-PFC CSKA Moskva were first in 2005, defeating Sporting Clube de Portugal, before FC Zenit St. Petersburg emulated them by brushing off Rangers FC in 2008.
+PFC CSKA Moskva were first in 2005, defeating Sporting Clube de Portugal, before FC Zenit emulated them by brushing off Rangers FC in 2008.
 Zenit also became the first Russian UEFA Super Cup winners.
-In Soviet times Ukrainian outfit FC Dynamo Kyiv landed the UEFA Cup Winners' Cup in 1975 and 1986, plus the UEFA Super Cup in 1976; Georgia's FC Dinamo Tbilisi collected the Cup Winners' Cup in 1981.
+In Soviet times, Ukrainian outfit FC Dynamo Kyiv landed the European Cup Winners' Cup in 1975 and 1986, plus the UEFA Super Cup in 1976; Georgia's FC Dinamo Tbilisi collected the Cup Winners' Cup in 1981.

 Russia's football story has been further embellished by great players.
-Heading any roll of honour are three European Footballers of the Year – Lev Yashin (Ballon d'Or winner 1963), Oleg Blokhin (1975), Igor Belanov (1986) – and Rinat Dasayev who was named the world's leading goalkeeper in 1988.
+Heading any roll of honour are three European Footballers of the Year – Lev Yashin (Ballon d'Or winner 1963), Oleh Blokhin (1975), Igor Belanov (1986) – and Rinat Dasaev who was named the world's leading goalkeeper in 1988.
 A stellar future is also in prospect after Russia was anointed as host nation of the 2018 World Cup following a decision by FIFA's Executive Committee in December 2010 while St Petersburg was chosen as a host city for UEFA EURO 2020.